tlevine/horetu/docs/settings.rst

     horetu.horetu(f, _args = [])
     horetu.horetu(f, _args = ['--color', 'pink', '--color', 'cyan'])

-This last interface takes as many "COLORS" as you want and iterprets them as a list.
+This last interface takes as many colors as you want and iterprets them as a list.
 If you pass no colors, the value ``None`` is passed as ``colors``.

 Annoyingly, because of how horetu is implemented with :py:mod:`argparse`,